 That soil can contain fungal spores, which get into the stem, creating mouldy growths, or black rot depending on the pathogen.
 It is very hard to fix, and the only definite way to stop the spread is to remove affected plants or cut back everything above the infected point.

-Sun scorch is simple to fix on Begonia Maculata.
+Sun scorch is simple to fix.
 While it is unlikely that scorched leaves will recover, they don't cause harm to the plant.
 Simply move indoor scorched plans to a cooler, more humid room.

 Is Begonia maculata rare?